-Learn To Use Man Pages Efficiently - OSTechNix
+Learn To Use Man Pages Efficiently In Linux - OSTechNix

 To know more details about man pages, run:

 This command will display the man page about the man pages.
 These tricks are just basics but enough to get going.
-These tricks will save you a lot of time and avoid unlimited scrolling.
+These tricks will save you a lot of time and avoid unlimited scrolling through lengthy man pages.

-And, that’s all for today.
-Hope you find this useful.
-More good stuffs to come.
-Stay tuned!